supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. Select all the queries for that technique by selecting the box near the top of the list on the left.

-1. Select the **Hunt actions** drop down menu near the middle of the screen above the filters.
+1. Select the **Hunt actions (1)** drop down menu near the middle of the screen above the filters.

-1. Select **Create new hunt**.
+1. Select **Create new hunt (2)**.
 All the queries you selected are cloned for this new hunt.

    ![](../Media/41upd.png)

-1. Fill out the hunt name as **myhunt** and optional fields.
+1. Fill out the hunt name as **myhunt (1)** and optional fields.
 The description is a good place to verbalize your hypothesis.
 The Hypothesis pull down menu is where you set the status of your working hypothesis.

-1. Select **Create** to get started.
+1. Select **Create  (2)** to get started.

    ![](../Media/40upd.png)